Teror, Spain Guide

 Day Trips

-Approx. 30 minutes by car The vibrant capital city of Gran Canaria offers a blend of history, culture, and beach life.
+30 minutes by car Just a short hop from Teror, Las Palmas de Gran Canaria offers a vibrant city experience.
 Explore the historic Vegueta district, a UNESCO World Heritage Site, with its charming colonial architecture and the impressive Santa Ana Cathedral.
-Relax on the famous Las Canteras beach, known for its calm waters and lively promenade.
-Enjoy shopping, dining, and the city's bustling atmosphere.
+Relax on the golden sands of Las Canteras beach, known for its calm waters and lively promenade.
+Indulge in delicious Canarian cuisine at local restaurants and soak up the city's bustling atmosphere.

 Travel Time